 - Recognized as a "Washington D.C.
 Super Lawyer" by Super Lawyers magazine for his intellectual property litigation practice (2015 - 2021)

 - Named Top Patent Challenger Attorney 2020 by Docket Navigator

-- Named a "Life Science Star" by Legal Media Group "LMG Life Sciences" (2012 - 2018).
+- Named a "Life Science Star" by Legal Media Group "LMG Life Sciences" (2012 - 2018 and 2022).
+In 2022, Bill was recognized in the areas of Patent Strategy & Management and Hatch-Waxman Litigation.
 In 2018, Bill was recognized in the areas of Patent Litigation and Hatch-Waxman Litigation.
 A client praised Bill as a "highly experienced litigator, who can always be relied on to give solid, practical advice".
 In 2017, Bill was commended by peers as "one of the very excellent lawyers on the generic side".
 In 2016, he was recognized for his work in cardiovascular drugs, drug formulations, transdermals, biologics, biosimilars, combination products, allergenics, antibiotics, vaccines, and dental devices.
 Bill was also noted for helping client Ranbaxy receive a favorable decision, allowing the company to market a generic version of Lipitor, the world’s best-selling drug.

 - Named one of the "World's Leading Patent Professionals" for litigation in the Patent 1000 guide by Intellectual Asset Management (IAM) magazine (2013 - 2018; 2022).
 In the 2018 guide, Bill was recognized for being "well versed in the intracacies of the ANDA process" and commended for his "rare finesse" litgating under the Hatch-Waxman Act.